jkhughlett/chowdown/_recipes/carmels.md

 - Cook sugar, syrup, and 1 cup cream until they boil
 - Slowly add the rest of the cream
 - Cook to softball stage (240 °F)
-- Take of heat
+- Take off heat
 - Add vanilla and nuts
-- Pour in greased pan and let cool
+- Pour in greased 9x13 pan and let cool
 - Cut in pieces and wrap in wax paper

 ---